Call our free helpline0808 808 3555

 0808 808 3555

 The benefit changes mentioned below apply to England, Scotland and

 Wales.
 Most of the changes also apply in Northern Ireland although

 there may be differences in the date when this happens.

-All means-tested benefits and tax credits for people of working
+tax credits for people of working age have been replaced by a new

 The government also intends to move existing claimants of